Powerscourt Covered Bridge National Historic Site of Canada

 Powerscourt Covered Bridge

-Existing plaque: 1st Concession Road, Powerscourt, Quebec
+Plaque Removed: 1st Concession Road, Powerscourt, Quebec

 Covered bridges were developed in late 18th century North America to protect the supporting timber trusses from the weather.
 This bridge, known locally as the Percy Bridge, was erected in 1861.
 It is the only known surviving example of the McCallum inflexible arched truss, invented in 1851 by Daniel McCallum, a New York bridge builder, and was more common on railway than highway bridges.
 With the adoption of iron as a preferred material, covered bridges were less frequently built.
 This is one of the oldest covered bridges in Canada.